 System Mode is an advanced feature of the PEG that can be used to re-assign the functionality of jacks, and change operation in general.
-It is only present in firmware version 3 and later (v3 has three gold bars painted on the chips, v4 has four gold bars).
+It is only present in firmware version 3 and later.
 Each channel (red/blue) has an independent system mode, that is, changes made on one channel will have no effect on the other channel.